How to Install A Security Camera

 Just make sure the hole you drill is big enough to pull the wire through but not so big that you can no longer mount the camera.

 A big benefit of wire-free (sometimes still called wireless) cameras is being able to place them nearly anywhere, but you’ll still want to make sure you’re within range of your Wi-Fi, Bluetooth, or other wireless connections.
-That being said, if your outdoor camera needs a power cord, you should be able to drill easily through denser materials like brick or stucco if needed.
+That being said, if your outdoor camera needs a power cord, like the Nest Cam IQ Outdoor, you should be able to drill easily through denser materials like brick or stucco if needed.

 Make sure you place your security camera out of reach so a thief or guilty child can’t just grab it and leave without you ever seeing the footage.
 Tech installers recommend placing your cameras at least nine feet above ground—but just don’t go so high you can’t see what’s happening on the ground.